SR-22 Insurance: What It Is, How Much It Costs & How to Get It

 An insurance ID card cannot substitute for an SR-22.
 They are entirely separate documents serving different purposes.

-Important: A handful of states — including Delaware, Kentucky, Minnesota, New Mexico, New York, North Carolina, Oklahoma, and Pennsylvania — do not require SR-22 filings.
+Important: Several states do not require SR-22 filings, including Delaware, Kentucky, Minnesota, New Mexico, New York, North Carolina, Oklahoma, and Pennsylvania.
+New Hampshire and Wisconsin rarely require it.
 Florida and Virginia use a related but stricter form called an FR-44, which requires higher liability limits.
+Always confirm your specific state's requirements with your DMV.

 Trusted by Thousands